veetikol/rusty-todo/README.md

-# todo-rust
+# rusty-todo

-todo-rust is a simple and lightweight command-line application for managing tasks, written in Rust.
+rusty-todo is a simple and lightweight command-line application for managing tasks, written in Rust.
 It allows you to efficiently add, list, mark as done, delete, and clear tasks.

 ## Features